Yunpeng-Qi/Papers-of-Visual-Signal-Coding-for-Machine/README.md

 University of Science and Technology of China (USTC), [Intelligent Media Computing Lab](https://scholar.google.com/citations?user=1ayDJfsAAAAJ&hl=en&oi=ao)

 **📌 About new works.** If you want to incorporate your studies (e.g., the link of paper or project) on visual signal coding for machine in this repository.
 Welcome to raise an issue or email us.
-We will incorporate it into this repository and our survey report as soon as possible.
+We will incorporate it into this repository as soon as possible.

 ## Papers for Visual Coding for Machine